jonhiggs/driller/README.md

 # driller

-Driller's purpose is to feed it a path and it will return a clean and flattened path of the type you desire.
+Driller's purpose is to normalise paths.

+- Paths like `/this/is/a/../../path/` will turn into `/this/path/`.

+- Directories will always end in a trailing slash, files will never end in a slash.

+- Wildcards will be honoured.

+- Easily find the root of a Git or Mercurial repository.

 ## Requirements